 Please consult the University Catalog for the University's policies and procedures for doctoral degree programs.
 The Catalog contains a lot of important information that is not contained in this Handbook.

-In addition to becoming familiar with the contents of this Handbook and the policies and procedures described in the catalog, students are strongly encouraged to maintain close and continual contact with their Advisors.
+In addition to becoming familiar with the contents of this Handbook and the policies and procedures described in the catalog, I encourage students to maintain close and continual contact with their Advisors.

 Jerome L. Short Director of Clinical Training